 You have the possibillity to create macros and add your own commands for DesignCAD with BasicCAD, the built in programming language, or with Microsofts Visual Basic or Visual C++.
 This way you can mould DesignCAD for your specific purpose, and you save both time and money.

-This makes it easy for you to define your drawing head and put detailed drawings onto the same paper etc. Above is an example.
+This makes it easy for you to define your drawing head and put detailed drawings onto the same paper etc. Below is an example.